 Almost all nutritious food has fat in it.
-Fats are used for a variety of purposes including transporting vital nutrients to cells, assisting in digestion of certain foods, and providing us with energy in times of nutrient depletion.
+Fats are used for a variety of purposes including transporting vital nutrients to cells, assisting in the digestion of certain foods, and providing us with energy in times of nutrient depletion.
 To be healthy you can’t, and shouldn’t, stay away from fat.
-Still we find ourselves asking: how much fat should I eat in a day?
+Still, we find ourselves asking: how much fat should I eat in a day?
 What are the pros and cons of eating low-fat or fat-free?
 What kind of fat should I be eating most?
 Which foods provide healthy fats and which foods will kill me quickly?

 - current bodyweight